MagmaXY/MagmaXY/README.md

 - 👋 Hi, I’m @MagmaXY
-- 👀 I’m interested in electronic
+- 👀 I’m interested in electronic and minecraft
-- 🌱 I’m currently learning arduino
+- 🌱 I’m currently learning arduino and python
-- 💞️ I’m looking to collaborate on robotechnic
+- 💞️ I’m looking to collaborate on robotechnic and gameplay
 - 📫 How to reach me ... no way
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: international winner of robotics competitions